MahmoodKhalil57/sveltekit-auto-openapi/README.md

 ## Roadmap for version 0

-[] Allow openapi to have standard schema (and zod for more options) [] Add openapi validation and remove the external standard schema [] Explore edge cases and find errors
+[] Allow openapiOverride to have standard schema (and zod for more options) [] Add openapiOverride validation and remove the external standard schema [] Explore edge cases and find errors
 [] Optimize vite plugin
 [] Expand docs and create a docs website